Quick info

 It is naturally disappointing when agapanthus don't flower well.
 It's quite a common problem, however, and thankfully one that can be resolved.

-To ensure a good display next year, keep plants well-watered through summer until early autumn, which will encourage the development of new flower buds.
+To ensure a good display next year, avoid letting plants grown in containers dry out completely through summer until early autumn, as a lack of water can prevent the development of new flower buds.

 Too much shade, cold weather and lack of winter protection are also common reasons for agapanthus to fail to flower.